The Best Ceiling Speakers For 2020

 - Still requires a subwoofer for the lowest bass

-When it comes to looking for a quality weatherproof ceiling speaker, my first choice would definitely be this one.
+When it comes to looking for a quality weatherproof ceiling speaker, I feel like this is among the best when it comes to that.
 It’s a solid offering that’s built to last and sounds great.

 Highly recommend it.